 What about Physiotherapy?

-A professional physiotherapist can help assess severity of the injury and guide you through a full rehabilitation program consisting of mobility and strengthening exercises.
+A professional physiotherapist can help assess the severity of the injury and guide you through a full rehabilitation program consisting of mobility and strengthening exercises.
 Don’t forget to ask about Joint Taping!

 But Why does it take long to recover?